 7. Zuleika Dobson or an Oxford Love Story, by Max Beerbohm

-8. The Bone Season, Samantha Shannon
+8. The Bone Season, by Samantha Shannon

 For fans of dystopian novels, The Bone Season is a great choice.
 Set in a sinister alternative future, the story follows heroine Paige Mahoney – a young girl with dream-walking abilities, whose capabilities are sadly forbidden in the world that she lives in.

-9. Gaudy Night, Dorothy L. Sayers
+9. Gaudy Night, by Dorothy L. Sayers

 If To Say Nothing of the Dog isn’t satisfying your mystery novel needs, then Dorothy L. Sayer’s 1935 novel sure will!

-10. Towers in the Mist, Elizabeth Goudge
+10. Towers in the Mist, by Elizabeth Goudge

-Set in the late 16th century, Towers in the Mist follows teenager Faithful, who sets off to the University of Oxford from London to study.
+This historical fiction follows teenager Faithful, who sets off to the University of Oxford from London to study.
 He is met by Canon Leigh, who takes him into his house and family, and shows him the exciting world that education can open up.

 The novel weaves together two narratives; one of Faithful and the Canon’s daughter Joyeuce, and is a great coming-of-age tale of young love and hope.
 Everything takes place during the reign of Queen Elizabeth I, with elements of pomp and sordidness dotted throughout.